madzathemes/magazine-plug/plugins/kirki/readme.txt

 If you want to integrate Kirki in your theme or plugin, please read the instructions on [our ducumentation site](https://kirki.org/docs/advanced/integration.html).

 == Changelog ==

+= Development =

+* Fix: Spacing controls now work with presets.
+* Fix: Spacing controls now properly resetting.
+* Fix: PHP mode on CodeMirror.
+* Fix: Dynamic repeater labels now use the label instead of value when picking up label from select field.
+* Fix: Multi-selects in repeater fields.
+* Fix: Sanitization for repeater fields using multi-selects.
+* Fix: Sanitization for number fields.
+* Fix: Checkboxes sanitization.
+* Fix: Link functionality in editor field.
+* New: Added "collapsible" argument to fields.
+* New: Added new background control-type.
+* New: Replaced selectize with select2.
+* New: Notifications for number fields when value is invalid depending on min/max/step values.
+* New: Rebuilt typography control using select2.
+* New: Allow modifying values instead of replacing them when using `js_vars` with `function` set to `html` by using the `value_pattern` parameter and the `%value%` placeholder.
+See comment on https://github.com/aristath/kirki/pull/1137#issuecomment-261765175
+* New: Updated CodeMirror.
+* New: Added word-spacing to the typography control.
+* New: Refactored file structure to make fields self-contained entities, easier to decouple & debug.
+* New: Introducing "modules".
+* New: Refactored the reset feature (now a module).
+* New: Refactored the tooltips feature (now a module).
+* New: Selective refreshes are now a module.
+* New: postMessage is now a module.
+* New: loading is now a module (deactivated by default, WIP).
+* New: Refactored section & panel icons (now a module).
+* New: Customizer-Styling is now a module.
+* New: Customizer-Branding is now a module.
+* New: CSS-Output is now a module.
+* New: Abstracted the "spacing" control and created a new "dimensions" control from it.
+* Deprecated: Custom Sections & Custom Panels have been disabled for the time being.

 = 2.3.7 =